MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/voice-commands.md

 ## Use voice commands

-This section shows Dynamics 365 Guides pages and the voice commands that you can use for them.
+The sections below show Dynamics 365 Guides pages and the voice commands that you can use for each of them.

-> [!NOTE]
+> [!TIP]
 > Regardless of where you are in the app, the [Select](/hololens/hololens-cortana#general-speech-commands) voice command works like an air tap.

 ## Sign-in page